ivardesign/viva-la-vue-workshop/README.md

 Note: You will ***not yet see any changes in the browser.***
 + If you get an error, just keep going, we fix it below...

-Important: We have ***"created our component"***, but have ***not used our component, yet!***
+So far, we have ***"created our component,"*** but have ***not used our component, yet!***

 ---

 Before we continue, let’s clean up our App.vue file a bit, to make room for other code.

-Just to make room, in our App.vue file, let’s get rid of our puppy image.
+In our App.vue file, let’s get rid of our puppy image.

 #### In App.vue.